-We now know the basics of the online payment process, but how does offering a payment gateway, a payment processor, and a merchant account all together simplify things?
+We now know the basics of the online payment process.
+But how does offering a gateway, a processor, and a merchant account simplify things?

-To explain how online or mobile payment platforms simplify the payment process, we’ll take a look at Braintree’s process.
-We’ll also look into this payment platform in more detail in the next section and you can check out its website if you want more information.
-As you’ll see below, we are jumping from a nine-step process to just five.
+We’ll look at Braintree to explain how digital payment platforms simplify processes.
+Also, we’ll look into this payment platform in more detail in the next section.
+As you can see below, we are jumping from a nine-step process to only five!

-1. The front-end requests a client token from the merchant’s server and initializes the client SDK.
+1. The front end requests a client token from the merchant’s server and starts the client SDK.

 2. The server creates and sends a client token back to the client using the server SDK.

 3. The customer submits their payment info.
 Then, the client SDK sends that info to Braintree and returns a payment method nonce.

 4. The front end sends the payment method nonce to the server.

 5. The merchant’s server code receives the payment method nonce.
 Later, it uses the server SDK to create a transaction.